FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/pluggable_authentication_developer.md

 >
 > Currently the only supported field types are: String, Integer, Boolean.

 An additional @*Description* annotation can be provided to every field’s getter or setter, describing what the configuration is used for.
-The description will appear on the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> Server configuration admin page.
+The description will appear on the {{< SecureTransport/securetransportname  >}} Server configuration admin page.

 You can find a sample implementation of a Custom Authentication plug-in configuration in the `CustomAuthentication\samples` folder in the unzipped SDK folder.